-There are several filesystems associated with each course, each intended for a specific purpose.
-The top-level filesystems are as follows:
+There are several file systems associated with each course, each intended for a specific purpose.
+The top-level file systems are as follows:

 In each case, the instructor of the course is made the owner of the directories for that course.

 Each course directory is assigned a Unix permission group, with group read/write permissions enabled.
-These groups are intended primarly for the sharing of files between each instructor and their TAs (and UTAs), though in some circumstances may be used to share files within the class.
+These groups are intended primarily for the sharing of files between each instructor and their TAs (and UTAs), though in some circumstances may be used to share files within the class.
 By default, TAs for a course are added to that course's group.
 If you do not want your TA to have read/write access to any of these directories, please make sure to use the chgrp and chmod commands as needed.
 Alternatively, you may contact the Lab Staff for changes to the group membership or directory permissions.